 Find Any Errors

-Once you find any issues that need to be removed or changed, go to the bureau’s website that reported it and will find a place with instructions to “File Disputes” or “Dispute a Claim”.
-This is FREE for you to do and very simple.
-THIS is what most of the scams charge you to do, something you can very easily and quickly do for yourself.
+Once you find any issues or credit information that needs to be removed or changed, go to the bureau’s website that reported it and will find a place with instructions for how to “File Disputes” or “Dispute a Claim”.
+This is free for you to do and very simple.
+THIS is what most of the scammers charge you to do, something you can very easily and quickly do for yourself.

 Explain What Happened

 You can add a 100 word statement to any item on your report.
 If there is a valid reason you’d like your creditors to know for your late payments, or missed payments, you can do that.